keiranjaneapp/assignment-ollie/README.md

 # Jane Coding Exercise

+Hey there 👋 we're excited that you're considering joining our mission to help the helpers!

 The goal of this exercise is to evaluate your coding style, OO design skills, code efficiency, use of data structures, and functional completeness.

 We are looking for: